bluefloyd12321/CSharp-Flight-Management-System/README.md

 This is our final project for programming year 1 at whitireia/weltec.

 This project is a flight management system.
 It allows you to create flights as an admin and then users can book those flights.
-Feature List:
-- Will revisit before submission

-Todo:
-- [ ] Implement Searching for flights

 Implemented Features:
+- [x] Implement Searching for flights
 - [x] Full ui skeleton
 - [x] Login and registration
 - [x] Admin functionality